surge-synthesizer/ji-lattice-plugin/README.md

 ## Lattices is currently in Alpha.
 Here's what that means in this case:

-- The overall design is pretty finished, but most features are still very half-baked.
+- The overall design is pretty finished, but some features may change somewhat before it's finished.
-- The process of baking them is still pretty volatile!
-Stuff is subject to change (though features won't be removed).
-- Streaming stability is a definite maybe.
-This is not as dangerous with an MTS-ESP plug as with a synth (and no current features will be outright removed), but still, know that stuff will change and loading an old project with a new version may not work.
+- We'll try to keep it "streaming stable", meaning loading old projects with a new version should still give the same results.
+But I don't dare promise total success.
+This is not as dangerous with an MTS-ESP plug as with a synth, but still, if you use it to make something lovely, make notes of the settings you used so you can recreate them in case (god forbid) I break something.
-- Many planned features are missing.
+- Some planned features are missing.
 The issue list here has the planned features mostly sketched out.
 Check that before making feature requests (feature requests are welcome though).
+- And yeah, it needs a real user manual of course.

+Other than that it's already really useful, and I'm happy to receive feature requests or bug reports if you try it!

 ## Building

-This works on Mac and Linux and probably Windows.
-If you just wanna use it you can grab a nightly build from releases.
+This has been tested to work on Mac, Windows and Linux.
+If you just wanna use it, simply grab a nightly build from the releases link on the right.
+If you wanna build it from source, you'll need git and cmake installed, possibly other things too (lemme know if I've missed something).
+Then in your CLI tool, navigate to a fitting folder and run this:

 ```
 git clone https://github.com/surge-synthesizer/ji-lattice-plugin.git